 Ever heard of Runner’s high?

-I once listened to a Podcast where the guest was Steven Kotler.
-In his book, The Rise of Superman, he gives examples of extreme athletes (rock climbers, base jumpers) who have learnt to hack into the flow state.
+I once listened to a podcast where the guest was Steven Kotler.
+In his book, The Rise of Superman, he gives examples of extreme athletes (rock climbers, base jumpers) who have learned to hack into the flow state.

-Steven mentions that no matter what you are doing there is always this struggle phase in the beginning, there is lots of resistance and you just have to ignore the mental chatter and just push through; and eventually you will reach the Flow state.
+Steven mentions that no matter what you are doing there is always this struggling phase, in the beginning, there is lots of resistance and you just have to ignore the mental chatter and just push through; and eventually, you will get into the zone.

 Let’s take this back to our work lives.